jixunbo/LightMBN/README.md

 '--data_train' and '--data_test' specify the name of train/test dataset, which we can train on one dataset but test on another dataset.

-'--batchid 6' and '--batchimage 8' indicate that each batch contrains 6 persons, each person has 8 different images, totally 48 images.
+'--batchid 8' and '--batchimage 6' indicate that each batch contrains 8 persons, each person has 6 different images, totally 48 images.

 '--epochs' is the epochs we'd like to train, while '--test_every 10' means evaluation will be excuted in every 10 epochs, the parameters of network and optimizer are updated after every every evaluation.

-Actually, for the MCMP model we have two kinds of backbone, MCMP_r we use ResNet 50 as backbone, while MCMP_n is OSNet, OSNet contrains much less parameters but could achieve a little bit better performance than ResNet50.
+Actually, for the MCMP model we have two kinds of backbone, MCMP_r we use ResNet 50 or ResNet 50 IBN as backbone, while MCMP_n is OSNet, OSNet contrains much less parameters but could achieve a little bit better performance than ResNet50.

 If you would like to re-inplement Bag of Tricks, run

-`python [path to repo]/main.py --datadir [path to datasets] --data_train Market1501 --data_test Market1501 --model ResNet50 --batchid 16 --batchimage 4 --batchtest 32 --test_every 10 --epochs 120 --save '' --decay_type step_40_70 --loss 0.5*CrossEntropy+0.5*Triplet --margin 0.3 --nGPU 1 --lr 3.5e-4 --optimizer ADAM --random_erasing --warmup 'constant' --if_labelsmooth`
+`python [path to repo]/main.py --datadir [path to datasets] --data_train Market1501 --data_test Market1501 --model ResNet50 --batchid 16 --batchimage 4 --batchtest 32 --test_every 10 --epochs 120 --save '' --decay_type step_40_70 --loss 0.5*CrossEntropy+0.5*Triplet --margin 0.3 --nGPU 1 --lr 3.5e-4 --optimizer ADAM --random_erasing --warmup 'linear' --if_labelsmooth`

 or

 `python [path to repo]/main.py --config [path to repo]/bag_of_tricks_config.yaml --save`

-If you would like to re-inplement PCB, run
+If you would like to re-inplement PCB with powerful training tricks, run

-`python [path to repo]/main.py --datadir [path to datasets] --data_train Market1501 --data_test Market1501 --model PCB --batchid 8 --batchimage 8 --batchtest 32 --test_every 10 --epochs 120 --save '' --decay_type step_50_80_110 --loss 0.5*CrossEntropy+0.5*MSLoss --margin 0.75 --nGPU 1 --lr 5e-3 --optimizer ADAM --random_erasing --warmup 'constant' --if_labelsmooth --bnneck --parts 3`
+`python [path to repo]/main.py --datadir [path to datasets] --data_train Market1501 --data_test Market1501 --model PCB --batchid 8 --batchimage 8 --batchtest 32 --test_every 10 --epochs 120 --save '' --decay_type step_50_80_110 --loss 0.5*CrossEntropy+0.5*MSLoss --margin 0.7 --nGPU 1 --lr 5e-3 --optimizer ADAM --random_erasing --warmup 'linear' --if_labelsmooth --bnneck --parts 3`

 Note that, the option '--parts' is used to set the number of stripes to be devided, original paper set 6.

 And also, for MGN model run

-`python [path to repo]/main.py --datadir [path to datasets] --data_train Market1501 --data_test Market1501 --model MGN --batchid 16 --batchimage 4 --batchtest 32 --test_every 10 --epochs 120 --save '' --decay_type step_50_80_110 --loss 0.5*CrossEntropy+0.5*Triplet --margin 1.2 --nGPU 1 --lr 2e-4 --optimizer ADAM --random_erasing --warmup 'constant' --if_labelsmooth`
+`python [path to repo]/main.py --datadir [path to datasets] --data_train Market1501 --data_test Market1501 --model MGN --batchid 16 --batchimage 4 --batchtest 32 --test_every 10 --epochs 120 --save '' --decay_type step_50_80_110 --loss 0.5*CrossEntropy+0.5*Triplet --margin 1.2 --nGPU 1 --lr 2e-4 --optimizer ADAM --random_erasing --warmup 'linear' --if_labelsmooth`

 If you have pretrained model and config file, run